Mane2424/Mane2424/README.md

-#👋 Hi there!
+# Hi, I'm Mane! 👋
-I'm Mane, a skilled and experienced Full Stack Developer passionate about crafting high-quality web applications.
+I'm a skilled and experienced Full Stack Developer passionate about crafting high-quality web applications.
 With a focus on client satisfaction and a commitment to delivering top-notch results, I'm here to make your projects shine.

 ## 🌟 Key Skills & Expertise:
 - Front-end Development: React, Next.js, Vue.js, Tailwind CSS, MaterialUI